MaxDunkelx/MaxDunkelx/README.md

 Computer Science Graduate | Sailing Expert | Pilates Instructor | Game Developing Enthusiast Welcome to my GitHub profile!
 I'm a dedicated and passionate individual on the verge of completing my Bachelor's degree in Computer Science.

-My passion lies in game development, particularly using  C++.
-I love building immersive and captivating games that push the boundaries of creativity and innovation.
-Through my projects, I aim to create unique experiences that transport players into exciting virtual worlds.

 ✨ Skills and Expertise
 Proficient in C++, Java, Python, and other programming languages.
 Strong knowledge of object-oriented programming (OOP) principles and design patterns.